Skip to content

 7. Implementation Notes & Existing Scheduler Integration

-• This component is implemented by extending the existing backend.scheduler service (TaskScheduler, TaskExecutor, and TaskStore):
+• This component is implemented by extending the existing backend.scheduler service (TaskScheduler, TaskExecutor, and the scheduler repositories/service layer):

-• The conceptual Task maps directly to rows in TaskStore, with agency-specific fields stored in config (origin, queue, plan/step/goal IDs, skill/tool IDs, resource_profile, runtime_context, cached evaluation_result).
+• Agency-specific fields are stored in the task config payload (origin, queue, plan/step/goal IDs, skill/tool IDs, resource_profile, runtime_context, cached evaluation_result).

 • The conceptual DispatchLoop() corresponds to TaskScheduler._scheduler_loop() / _check_and_execute_tasks(), extended with an EvaluateTaskReadiness check that consults Lifecycle, Values & Ethics, Safety & Control, and the Resource Monitor before calling TaskExecutor.execute_task(...).